nishattasnim11/16S_soilgut/README.md

-# Gut microbiome of the C57BL/6 mice exposed to forest and urban soil
+# Gut microbiome of C57BL/6 mice exposed to forest and urban soil
 Sequences, processing files, otu tables and metadata for the 16S Inuit gut project.
 Data was processed using QIIME 1.9.0
 ##Sequencing data Raw MiSeq sequencing data can be found in the 0_raw_reads folder.